eubinecto/idiomify/README.md

 1.	**Appropriateness**.
 How appropriate are Idiomify’s suggestions?
 2.	**Learning idioms**.
 Do learners learn the meaning of idioms as they revise their drafts with Idiomify?
 3.	**Learners’ perceptions**.
 What about Idiomify do learners find helpful or unhelpful?
-4.	**Learners’ behaviour**.
-Do the answers to 1 and 2 differ in how learners interact with Idiomify?
-5.	**Transparency of idioms**.
+4.	**Transparency of idioms**.
 Do the answers to 1 and 2 differ in how transparent learners find the idioms that Idiomify suggests?